evdcush/Chest/README.rst

 **License**:
 Except where noted, original written content of the repo is licensed under `CC-BY-NC-ND-4.0`, while any software/code is licensed as `LGPL-3.0`.
 See LICENSE_.

+Any logos, icons, or other assets in resources are not my property, and are only used as icons in custom ``*.desktop`` files or other personal use.

 ..
 Substitutions: